DISCOVERY ROADMAP

 EXPLOREHAND DRYING

-15+ YEARS OR RESEARCH EVOLUTION
+15+ YEARS OF RESEARCH EVOLUTION

 Over the past 15+ years numerous research studies have been undertaken into the merits of different hand drying methods and their implications for hygiene and cleanliness in the washroom and beyond.